Best Swiss Forex Brokers for 2023

+Switzerland’s banking system and financial regulatory apparatus make for a robust trading environment for forex and CFD traders.
 Trading forex (currencies) in Switzerland is popular among residents.
-Before any fx brokers can operate in Switzerland, they must become authorised by the Swiss Financial Market Supervisory Authority (FINMA), which is the national regulatory authority.
+Forex brokers must become authorised by the Swiss Financial Market Supervisory Authority (FINMA) to operate in Switzerland.
 FINMA's website is finma.ch.

 FINMA was established in 2009 from three of Switzerland's predecessor regulatory institutions including the Swiss Federal Banking Commission (SFBC), the Federal Office of Private Insurance (FOPI) and the Anti-Money Laundering Control Authority (AMLCO).
 For a historical breakdown, here is a link to FINMA's webpage on Wikipedia.

 To find the best forex brokers in Switzerland, we created a list of all FINMA authorised brokers, then ranked brokers by their Overall ranking.

 Here is our list of the top Swiss forex brokers:

 - Saxo Bank - Best web-based trading platform